CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/Week15.md

 ## ECSE 395
 ## 4/14/25

-We are fixing our weight sensor, and we have our 3d printed bowl now.
+We are attempting to fix our weight sensor, and we have our 3d printed bowl now.

 set up the github so we can contribute to teh code at the same time.